Vue Options API vs Composition API (Implementation Guide)

 Options APIβ

-are exposed automatically via this.$refs.childComponent
+All methods are exposed automatically via this.$refs.childComponent.

 Composition APIβ

-Use defineExpose()
+Use defineExpose():

 const reset = () => {